Canine Lyme Disease Diagnosis and Prevention: Veterinary Clinical Guidelines

 • Fever: Elevated body temperature is a common early symptom.

-• Lymphadenopathy: Local lymph nodes near the tick bite site or systemic lymph nodes may be enlarged.
+• Lymphadenomegaly: Local lymph nodes near the tick bite site or systemic lymph nodes may be enlarged.

-• Lethargy, loss of appetite: Affected dogs may appear depressed and less active.
+• Lethargy, loss of appetite: Affected dogs may exhibit depression and reduced activity.

-• Some dogs may develop chronic Lyme disease, with symptoms lasting for months or even years.
+• Some dogs may develop chronic Lyme disease, and symptoms may persist for months or even years.

 • Lyme nephritis: A serious complication characterized by proteinuria, azotemia, vomiting, weight loss, and other glomerulonephritis symptoms, with a generally poor prognosis.
-It is recommended to regularly monitor the urine protein/creatinine ratio (UPC) in high-risk breeds (such as Labradors and Golden Retrievers).
+Regular monitoring of urine protein/creatinine ratio (UPC) is recommended for high-risk breeds (e.g., Labrador, Golden Retriever).

 • Heart problems (rare): May cause myocarditis or conduction block.